 Haute couture luminary Guo Pei, needs no further introduction.
 The sheer amount of dedication and patience she pours into her gowns is mind-blowing.
 I managed to come close to her works twice on our tiny red dot this year – first, during her “Ci” collection at Digital Fashion Week, and most recently, her “Legend of the Dragon” collection at Fide Fashion Week.
 Francis Bacon once said, “Fashion is only the attempt to realize art in living forms and social intercourse.”
-Indeed, Guo Pei’s collection is synonymous with art.
+Indeed, Guo Pei’s collection, which also flaunts of pink flower girl dresses, is synonymous with art.
 Her fashion pieces feature ground-breaking structure and intricate finishings that enshroud the audience in oriental mysticism.

 Guo Pei: There are 2 components to all my collections.
 One component is service – to fulfill people’s dream and aspirations.

 The other smaller collection, which was showcased on the runway, to me is a representation of “no restrictions”.
 A collection where I can go wild with my creations, pick any model I like, how I want the stage to be designed etc. This truly represents my collection which aims to convey the story that I want to share.